Multi-view imaging in networked sensing systems: A covariance-based approach: Simulation Results

 \section{Simulation Results}

-In this section, we provide numerical results to verify the effectiveness of the proposed imaging scheme.
+In this section, we provide numerical results to verify the effectiveness of the proposed scheme.
 The system setup is as follows.
-The transmitter is located at $[-3,7.5]^T$ in meter.
-We assume that there are $K=3$ receivers, located at $[18,7.5]^T, [7.5,18]^T,$ and $[7.5,-3]^T$ in meter, respectively.
-Extended targets are located in the RoI $\mathcal{A}$ with $x_1=y_1=0$ and $x_2=y_2=15$.
-The power spectral density of the AWGN at receivers is $-169$~dBm/Hz and the channel bandwidth is $1$ MHz.
-The path-loss of the path from the transmitter to the point scatter located in $[x,y]^T$ and then to the receiver $k$ is given by $\gamma_{\beta,x,y,k} = \beta_0^2 d_{{\rm tx},x,y}^{-2} d_{{\rm rx},k,x,y}^{-2}$, where $d_{{\rm tx},x,y}$ and $d_{{\rm rx},k,x,y}$ denote the distance between the transmitter to the point scatter and the distance between the point scatter and the $k$-th receiver, respectively, and $\beta_0 = -35$~dB measures the path-loss at the reference distance.
+The TBS is located at $[-3,7.5]^T$ in meter.
+There are $K=3$ RBSs, located at $[18,7.5]^T, [7.5,18]^T,$ and $[7.5,-3]^T$ in meter, respectively.
+Extended targets are located in the RoI with $x_1=y_1=0$ and $x_2=y_2=15$.
+The power spectral density of the AWGN at RBSs is $-169$~dBm/Hz and the channel bandwidth is $1$~MHz.
+The path-loss of the path from TBS to the scatterer located in $[x,y]^T$ and then to the $k$-th RBS is given by $\gamma_{\beta,x,y,k} = \beta_0^2 d_{{\rm tx},x,y}^{-2} d_{{\rm rx},k,x,y}^{-2}$, where $d_{{\rm tx},x,y}$ and $d_{{\rm rx},k,x,y}$ denote the distance between the TBS to scatterer and that between the scatterer and the $k$-th RBS, respectively, and $\beta_0 = -35$~dB measures the path-loss at the reference~distance.
+The penalty parameters in \eqref{eq:Problem1_obj} and \eqref{eq:fusion_obj} are empirically determined by conducting extensive pre-simulations across a variety of sensing scenarios and selecting the values that consistently yield excellent imaging performance \cite{zhang2011sparse,lu2008uncorrelated}.
+These parameters are kept constant throughout the iterations of Algorithm 1 and Algorithm 2 to ensure the stability of the framework.